Windows Measured Boot – How it helps to secure Windows OS Platform

 Conclusion

 However, Windows Measured Boot also aids in one more thing.
+An operating system can enforce its security policies only while it is active.

-But how can it protect the data in the storage drive when it is offline, or a malicious user has physical access to the system internals?
+But how can it protect the data in the storage drive when it is offline or a malicious user has physical access to the system internals?

 This was all for today.
 Thanks for reading